ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ## Abstract Types

 What about type definitions?
-We saw that values such as functions can be exported by placing their name and their type in a .mli file, e.g.
+We saw that values such as functions can be exported by placing their name and their type in an `.mli` file, e.g.,

 <!-- $MDX skip -->
 ```ocaml